Gene Chandler: Career

-The Dukays were offered a recording contract by Nat Records and recorded "The Girl Is a Devil" (1961), a single, with producers Carl Davis and Bill "Bunky" Sheppard.
+The Dukays were offered a recording contract by Nat Records and recorded a single, "The Girl Is a Devil" (1961), with producers Carl Davis and Bill "Bunky" Sheppard.
 This was followed by a session in August 1961 which resulted in four songs, including "Nite Owl" and "Duke of Earl".
 Nat Records released "Nite Owl", and it became an R&B success by the end of the year.
 Davis and Sheppard shopped "Duke of Earl" to Vee-Jay Records, which released it in 1962 by Dixon (known as Gene Chandler).

 "Duke of Earl" sold one million copies in a little over a month, and was awarded a gold disc by the RIAA.
 After the song spent three weeks at number one on the Billboard charts, Chandler purchased a cape, monocle, cane and top hat and advertised himself as the Duke of Earl.
 He appeared in costume singing "Duke of Earl" in Don't Knock the Twist, a 1962 film featuring Chubby Checker.
 Chandler's concerts became popular, and he performed encores – usually "Rainbow", a Curtis Mayfield song.

 Chandler left Vee-Jay in the autumn of 1963 and recorded for Constellation Records, another Chicago company.
 After Constellation went bankrupt in 1966, he was contracted to Chess and then to Brunswick Records; for a time, Chess and Brunswick alternated in releasing Chandler's recordings.
 He had Top-20 hits with Constellation with "Just Be True" (1964) and "Nothing Can Stop Me" (1965), both written by Curtis Mayfield and produced by Carl Davis.